aza547/wow-recorder/README.md

 1. Launch the application and fill out the settings page.
 Restart the application to pick up the new config.
 1. Pick one of the below options to enable [combat logging](https://wowwiki-archive.fandom.com/wiki/Combat_Log).
     - Install the [SimpleCombatLogger](https://www.curseforge.com/wow/addons/simplecombatlogger) addon to automatically combat log.
+    - Use MRT automatic combat logging in a similar fashion to SimpleCombatLogger.
     - Manually type `/combatlog` in-game every time you login or reload.

 <img src="https://i.imgur.com/053UaYq.png" width="300">